Equisingular lifting of semi-log canonical $F$-split $K$-trivial surfaces

 \subsection{Acknowledgments}

 FB is supported by the grant PZ00P2-21610 from the Swiss National Science Foundation and QP is supported by the PostDoc Mobility grant P500PT-210980 from the Swiss National Science Foundation.
-We would like to thank J. Baudin, T. Kawakami, A. Petracci, R. Svaldi, E. Yasinsky and J. Witaszek for useful conversations on the content of this article.
+We would like to thank T. Kawakami, A. Petracci, R. Svaldi, E. Yasinsky and J. Witaszek for useful conversations on the content of this article.
 We are especially grateful to J. Baudin, for several conversations on abelian varieties.
 We also thank the anonymous referees for several useful comments that improved the article.